 If you are enlisting the services of a lawyer to formally represent you when your case is filed in Court, it is not necessary for you to undergo Pre-Filing Assessment as your lawyer will be in the best position to assess your case and advise you accordingly.

-Before preparing any documents, you should approach the Harassment Cases/Neighbour Disputes Registry at the Community Justice and Tribunals Division (State Courts, Level 1).
+Before preparing any documents, you should approach the Central Registry (State Courts, Level 1).
 The counter staff will explain the civil remedies process before referring you to an Assessor for Pre-Filing Assessment.

 You should bring the following:

 The Assessor will look through the background of your case in greater detail and take notes regarding your case.
 In addition, depending on the nature of your case, the Assessor may be able to provide suggestions for alternative remedies out of Court.

 You are required to prepare your Supporting Affidavit (SA) using the prescribed Form in the Rules of Court.
 A sample of the Form can be found and downloaded on this website (under Resources → List of Forms) as well as the self-help kiosks located in the Community Justice & Tribunals Division.
 If you intend to obtain samples of the Forms at the self-help kiosks, you may wish to consider bringing a thumbdrive with you to save your work.

 You will also need to ensure that you have copies of all other supporting documents that you wish to use as evidence in your case.